krondorl/skill-matrix-app/README.md

 A2, B1, B2, B3, C1
 ```

-The app should manage the `/api/users` endpoint:
+The app should manage these endpoints:

+- `/api/employees`
+- `/api/skills`

 | Function | Verb     |
 | -------- | -------- |